Fra0013To/ATEforMTNN/README.md

 **ATTENTION (SGD OPTIMIZER):** for running an ATE-SG procedure, the ATEModel object _must be compiled using the keras SGD Optimizer_.
 Using other optimizers the ATE procedure still works (using the chosen optimizer), but convergence properties are not guaranteed.
-The convergence theoretical results of the paper are guaranteed only for the ATE-SG procedure (for now).
+The theoretical results about convergence in the paper are guaranteed only for the ATE-SG procedure (for now).

 ### Training the Model with ATE Procedure